Corner functions from entanglement indices of harmonic lattices

-In the LN computations, for four $D$ regions closer to the centroid of $U$, the STDs are minimized when fitting to equation (\ref{LNandbtotal}) up to $c_{-2}$ for $A_s$ and $A_r$ and up to $c_{-1}$ for $A_t$ and $A_p$, as in the case in where $U$ satisfies the PBCs.
+In the LN computations, for four $D$ regions closer to the centroid of $U$, the SDs are minimized when fitting to equation (\ref{LNandbtotal}) up to $c_{-2}$ for $A_s$ and $A_r$ and up to $c_{-1}$ for $A_t$ and $A_p$, as in the case in where $U$ satisfies the PBCs.
 For the sake of consistent computation, we adopt as the value of each $b_\text{total}$ the value obtained by the same fitting as above for the four cases where the regions of $D$ are closer to the lower left corner of $U$.
-On the otherhand in the MI computations, for two $D$ regions closer to the centroid of $U$, the STDs are minimized when fitting up to $c_{-1}$ for all shapes of subsystem $A_2$ and so, we adopt as $\tilde{b}_{\text{total}}$ the values fitting up to $c_{-1}$ for all shapes of the other six $D$ regions, too.
-Each graph in Figure\ref{graph_bs} plots the variation of each corner function corresponding to the location of the $D$ region with each STD as its error bar.
-The numbers FBC55,75,100,...,600 in the "position" row represent that in the universal system $U$ which satisfy FBCs, coordinates of the centroid of the square region $D$ used to compute corner functions are (55.5,55.5), (75.5,75.5),$\cdots$,(600.5,600.5), respectively.
+On the otherhand in the MI computations, for two $D$ regions closer to the centroid of $U$, the SDs are minimized when fitting up to $c_{-1}$ for all shapes of subsystem $A_2$ and so, we adopt as $\tilde{b}_{\text{total}}$ the values fitting up to $c_{-1}$ for all shapes of the other six $D$ regions, too.
+Each graph in Fig.\ref{graph_bs} plots the variation of each corner function corresponding to the location of the $D$ region with each SD as its error bar.

 The values of corner functions $\pm$ their SDs obtained from LNs calculated in the D region with the cenroid $(600.5,600.5)$ are as follows: